mox669/xunit.nvim/README.md

 ## Known Issues
 + execute_all() will freeze the neovim instance, since it currently uses jobwait() to finish all tests and keep results correct
 + whenever you delete a test or inline data, the ext_marks will remain which looks weird.
 They get deleted on next BufWrite
++ tests can only be executed, if neovim was started from the directory containing the solution file (.sln)

 ## Contribution
 This is my go on making my first nvim plugin, not only to solve the dotnet test annoyance on linux for myself and others